raspberrypilearning/fart-detector/WORKSHEET.md

 So we call the `calibrate` function again but we pass in a 0.1 second `sleep_time` parameter because we want to do this quickly in order to sound the alarm.
 The result of this we store in a variable called `fart` so that we can compare it to `fresh_air`.
 We should only sound the alarm if `fart` is greater (worse air quality) than `fresh_air` or if fart was a failed calibration meaning the air quality can't get any worse.
 So we use the `if fart > fresh_air or fart == -1` syntax to do this and inside the `if` statement we can print out the level of the fart and put the three lines of code to play the alarm sound for ten seconds.

+I have observed, on occasion, the trigger pin being precisely on the threshold and fluctuating between HIGH and LOW.
+So there is a possible case where the while loop will exit but `fart` turns out no higher than `fresh_air`.
+In this case the program would exit without playing the alarm.

 Lets run the code.
 Press `Ctrl - O` then `Enter` to save followed by `Ctrl - X` to quit from editing.
-Remember to use the `sudo` command when you run your code.
+Remember to use the `sudo` command when you run the code.

 `sudo ./farts.py`